MatthewJA/Coffeequate/README.md

 Coffeequate
 ===========

 A computer algebra system for JavaScript.
+More information at [the webpage](http://matthewja.com/Coffeequate).

 ## Installation
 Include Coffeequate with an AMD loader.
 It provides a `coffeequate` object, with a `parse` object, an `Equation` object, and some exposed `tree` code.